rprouse/python_basics/Readme.md

 # Python Basics

-A refresher of basic concepts in Python.
+A refresher of basic concepts in Python from the book **Gray Hat Hacking: The Ethical Hackers Handbook**.